ronlanla/cover-client-js/docs/programmatic-interface.md

 ## Low level bindings

-You can submit requests using the low level bindings to a Platform Lite API by following the below examples.
+You can use the low level bindings to submit requests to a Diffblue Cover API by following the below examples.

 ### How to get the current API version